Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 ## Google Play Store (Android)

-1. Add `google-service-account-key-key.json` and `my-release-key.keystore` files into the `app/deployment/` directory.
-These files contain credentials you will need for uploading the app to the Google Play Store via Expo Application Services.
-Ask on Slack for another developer in the team to send you these files.
-Also ask them for the password for the `my-release-key.keystore` file -- save this password somewhere safe (e.g. [a password manager](https://www.techradar.com/uk/best/password-manager)), you'll need it in the future to deploy the app.

-   > Because these files contain sensitive access credentials, be careful never to commit them to GitHub as our repository is open-source, anyone can see it.

-   > On some systems, the terminal has a problem if the password for `my-release-key.keystore` contains symbols, so this password may need to be letters and numbers only (just make sure it's a long, strong password).
-If you need to change the password locally you can use this command `keytool -storepasswd -keystore path/to/my-release-key.keystore -storetype PKCS12` (changing `path/to` as needed)

-2. Ask Joanna to give you **Developer access to the STA Google Play Store account**.
+1. Ask Joanna to give you **Developer access to the STA Google Play Store account**.
 That will allow you to check whether releases you deploy have uploaded successfully, and you'll be able to add new testers.

 ## TestFlight / App Store (iOS)

-3. Ask Joanna to give you **Developer access to the STA App Store Connect account** (you should be able to do this without having to pay for an Apple Developer account).
+2. Ask Joanna to give you **Developer access to the STA App Store Connect account** (you should be able to do this without having to pay for an Apple Developer account).
 You will need an Apple account ([create one here free if you don't have one](https://support.apple.com/en-gb/HT204316)) -- then you'll need to give Joanna the email address you use for your Apple ID.
 Getting access to App Store Connect is necessary in order to submit iOS versions of the app via Expo Application Services, and will allow you to check whether releases you submit have been uploaded successfully and accepted by Apple.

 # App deployment